 |Address:||Cuevas de Sorbas, Natur-Sport Sorbas S.L., Paraje Barranco del Infierno, 04270 Sorbas (Almería), Tel: +34-950-364-704.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Definitely a wild cave, one of the few with an own webpage.
-The Cuevas de Sorbas is a cave system which is very interesting.
+Definitely a wild cave, one of the few with an own webpage, a parking lot, a ticket office, and a restaurant.
+Cuevas de Sorbas is actually a collective name for all caves in the gypsum karst area near the village Sorbas.
+And it's the name of the company which offers the cave trekking tours into different caves.
+All those caves are gypsum caves and thus quite different from karst caves.
 Most of the passages are rather spacious, dry and rather clean.
 The visitors are equipped with lamps and helmets, and old clothes are a good idea too.
 But, except for the most difficult technical tour, it is not necessary to wear a caving overall.
 The emphasis of the tours is on the didactic side and not on the getting-dirty side.

 The area around Sorbas is a gypsum karst area, where soluble gypsum on the surface is weathered by the rain water.
 This process is rather fast and thus gypsum karst is in general very fragile and developing very fast, at least compared to other geologic processes.
-However, this area of Spain is very dry and thus the development is exceptionally slow.
+However, this area of Spain is very dry and thus the development is exceptionally slow due to the lack of water.
 The area is dubbed one of the best preserved Gypsum Karst topographies in the world.
 In total some 50 kilometers of cave passages are known.